-Asparagus is amazing and is known to be the kind of vegetables, and for good reason.
+Asparagus is amazing and is known to be kind of an expensive vegetable, and for good reason.
 Aside from its many health benefits the flavor is great on its own and goes perfectly with pretty much any meat.

 It’s amazingly expensive though, and we’re all wondering just why that is.